alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 ### :mag_right: Definitions
 The following definitions might be useful during the rest of this guide

-> **Turing Safe Haven** The overall project detailing the creation and management of one or more SREs.
+> **Secure Research Environment (SRE)**: the environment that you will be using to access the sensitive data.

-> **Secure Research Environment (SRE)** The environment that you will be using to access the sensitive data.
+> **Turing Safe Haven**: the overall project that details how to create and manage one or more SREs.

-> **Username domain** The domain (for example `apr20.turingsafehaven.ac.uk`) which your user account will belong to.
+> **Username domain**: the domain (for example `apr20.turingsafehaven.ac.uk`) which your user account will belong to.
 Multiple SREs can share the same domain for managing users in common.
 We we will call this `<username domain>` in the rest of this document

-> **SRE URL** Each SRE has a dedicated URL (for example `sandbox.apr20.turingsafehaven.ac.uk`) which is used to access the data.
+> **SRE URL**: each SRE has a dedicated URL (for example `sandbox.apr20.turingsafehaven.ac.uk`) which is used to access the data.
 We will call this `<SRE URL>` in the rest of this document

 ## :rocket: Set up your account